Design and craftsmanship

 East Village

-Contemporary white kitchen with flat panels
+Contemporary white kitchen

 The white slab-front cabinets of this kitchen contrast with the dark backsplash.
 The cabinets are made of colorfin, a Finnish birch plywood.
 The backsplash is made of "Nero" tile.
 The counter is a Chenille White honed limestone.